SCBI-ForestGEO/Dendrobands/resources/field_forms/README.md

 2. If a tree looks dead but the survey is being done before leaves are evident or after leaves have begun falling, put "check status, looks unhealthy" in notes.
 Then, cross-reference with mortality or other census during data entry.

 3. For timing reference, the 2018 fall biannual (2018.14) survey took about 5 hours, with 7 people in 3 teams.
+The 2019 spring biannual (2019.01) was done in 9 hours with 2 teams of 2 people (1 half-day had only 2 people, the full day had all 4).
+With three teams, the areas are generally split up in this way:
-- One team of three in Areas 1, 6, 9
+- One team in Areas 1, 6, 9
-- One team of two in Areas 2, 5, 8
+- One team in Areas 2, 5, 8
-- One team of two in Areas 3, 4, 7
+- One team in Areas 3, 4, 7

 ## Notes on printing new field_forms (after creating .xlsx files from Rscripts)